superDross/dotfiles/notes/interview/bright-network/culture-values.md

 ## Questions to Ask

 Ally Monk (people)

   - What has been implemented to encourage/ensure the three cultural values are adhered to?
+    **ANSWER**: hiring, indoctrination through rewards

     - How do you encourage people to continue to grow professionally and go the extra mile?
     - Will to win and push themselves independently?
     - Trusted to deliver; give me an example of a time someone made a mistake that had repercussions on the business, how did you handle that with said person (no blame culture)?
     - Ensure that the best ideas win (people have egos)?

 Ailsa Simpson (product)

   - Can you give me a time when the developers pushed back against a feature request?
 How did you deal with that situation?
+    **ANSWER**: took a data driven approach, presented the data as proof that this feature will help

   - Is Agile Scrum strictly adhered to?
 Have you ever adapted it to suit the developers needs, example?